The latest numbers on COVID-19 in Canada for Wednesday, Feb. 3, 2021

 There have been zero tests completed.

-There were zero new reported deaths Tuesday.
-Over the past seven days there have been a total of 23 new reported deaths.
+There were three new reported deaths Wednesday.
+Over the past seven days there have been a total of 22 new reported deaths.
 The seven-day rolling average of new reported deaths is three.
-The seven-day rolling average of the death rate is 0.24 per 100,000 people.
-The overall death rate is 60.32 per 100,000 people.
+The seven-day rolling average of the death rate is 0.23 per 100,000 people.
+The overall death rate is 60.54 per 100,000 people.

 There have been zero tests completed.